geffzhang/awesome-semantickernel/README.md

 - [azure-openai-dev-skills-orchestrator](https://github.com/microsoft/azure-openai-dev-skills-orchestrator) Build a Virtual AI Dev Team using Semantic Kernel Skills
 - [Semantic Kernel From Config](https://github.com/matthewbolanos/semantic-kernel-from-config) Provides an example of how you could extend Semantic Kernel to support config files for agents and plugins
 - [GPTMeetingAgent](https://github.com/NetCoreApps/GPTMeetingAgent) A pattern for GPT Agent integration with ServiceStack services
-- [teams-bot-semantic-kernel](https://github.com/formulahendry/teams-bot-semantic-kernel) A Teams Bot app integrated with Semantic Kernel and its Microsoft Graph Plugin

 ## Learn